doorbell/blog/content/post/integrations/slack-2.md

 ## Setup

-To setup the integration, head over to [Doorbell.io](https://doorbell.io), open your application’s setup page.
+To setup the integration, head over to [Doorbell.io](https://doorbell.io), open your application's setup page.
 Then go to the **Notifications** > **Group Chat Notifications**.
 Now all you need to do is expand the **Slack** option, and click the **Add to Slack** button!

 ![](/img/integrations/chat/slack/slack-button.png)

 This will take you over to Slack, where you can configure the integration, and select which channel you want to receive messages in.

-After that you’ll be taken back to Doorbell, and the integration will be all setup!
+After that you'll be taken back to Doorbell, and the integration will be all setup!
 No more copying and pasting URLs!

 Go ahead, give it a try!
 If you haven't got an account yet, go sign up now: [https://doorbell.io](https://doorbell.io)!